unibo-spe/spe-slides/content/extra/pps-ci-introduction/_generator.md

 ---

-## Additional checks and reportings
+## Additional checks and reporting

 There exist a number of recommended services that provide additional QA and reports.

-Non exhaustive list:
+Non-exhaustive list:
 * [Codecov.io](https://codecov.io/)
     * Code coverage
     * Supports Jacoco XML reports